Septh/ts-run/.github/README.md

 ## Debugging scripts with VS Code
-Because `ts-run` supports sourcemaps, you can set breakpoints in your script code, inspect variables, etc.
+Because `ts-run` generates sourcemaps, you can set breakpoints in your script, inspect variables, etc.

 Either run `ts-run` in the VS Code Javascript Debug Terminal or use the following `launch.json` configuration (replace `<path-to-your-script.ts>` with the actual path to your script):